Legal

 Your rights

 Under the UK GDPR, you have a number of rights over your personal information.
-These include the right to:
+Depending on the circumstances and the lawful basis we rely on, these can include the right to:

 - Be informed about how your information is used (which this policy is intended to explain)